IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 ```properties
 cobol_compileParms=LIB,SOURCE :: **/cobol/epsnbrvl.cbl
 ```
-in `file.properties` , which is the default location for file configuring file overwrites.
+in `file.properties` , which is the default property file for configuring file property overwrites.

-For merging merge properties of this file level overwrite with the default setting, you can specify
+For merging file properties of this file level overwrite with the default setting, you can specify the following syntax
 ```properties
 cobol_compileParms=${cobol_compileParms},SOURCE :: **/cobol/epsnbrvl.cbl
 ```